WebOrigami/docs/src/content/framework/intro1.md

 - A CSS stylesheet, `styles.css`, embodying the site's visual aesthetics.
 - An SVG image, `personIcon.svg`, showing an icon of a person.

+This `src/public` folder contains most of the raw materials necessary to build the About Us site.
+In the subsequent steps of this tutorial, you'll add more files to `src/public` and the top-level `src` folder to define the transformation that will produce the site as a result.

-Lastly, the `src` folder also contains a little JavaScript file, `greet.js`, that will be used to show how Graph Origami can work with JavaScript code.
+For now, the `src` folder contains a little JavaScript file, `greet.js`, that will be used to show how Graph Origami can work with JavaScript code.

-This `src` folder contains most of the raw materials necessary to build the About Us site.
-Your work ahead is to define transformations of this material into the final result form that visitors can browse.
+Your work ahead is to define the transformation of this source form into the final result form that visitors can browse.

 &nbsp;